-Operational risk refers to the risk of loss resulting from inadequate or failed processes, people, and systems or from external events (e.g., fraud; theft, legal, regulatory and compliance risks; or damage to physical assets).
+As defined by Basel III, operational risk is the risk of loss resulting from inadequate or failed internal processes, people, and systems or from external events (including legal risk but excluding strategic and reputational risk).
 The Company may incur operational risk across the full scope of its business activities, including revenue-generating activities (e.g., sales and trading) and support and control groups (e.g., information technology and trade processing).
-For a further discussion of the Company's operational risk, see "Quantitative and Qualitative Disclosures about Market Risk-Risk Management-Operational Risk" in Part II, Item 7A of the 2014 Form 10-K.
+On March 4, 2016, the Basel Committee on Banking Supervision updated its proposal for calculating operational risk regulatory capital.
+Under the proposal, which would eliminate the use of an internal model-based approach, required levels of operational risk regulatory capital would generally be determined under a standardized approach based primarily on a financial statement-based measure of operational risk exposure and adjustments based on the particular institution's historic operational loss record.
+The Company is evaluating the potential impact of the proposal, which is subject to public comment and further rulemaking procedures.
+For a further discussion of the Company's operational risk, see "Quantitative and Qualitative Disclosures about Market Risk-Risk Management-Operational Risk" in Part II, Item 7A of the 2015 Form 10-K and in Part I, Item 3 of the Form 10-Q.

 As an advanced approach banking organization, the Company is required to compute operational risk RWAs using an advanced measurement approach.
 The Company has established an operational risk framework to identify, measure, monitor and control risk across the Company.
-Effective operational risk management is essential to reducing the impact of operational risk incidents and mitigating legal and regulatory risks.
+Effective operational risk management is essential to reducing the impact of operational risk incidents and mitigating legal risks.
 The framework is continually evolving to account for changes in the Company and to respond to the changing regulatory and business environment.
 The Company has implemented operational risk data and assessment systems to monitor and analyze internal and external operational risk events, to assess business environment and internal control factors and to perform scenario analysis.
-The collected data elements are incorporated in the Company's operational risk capital model.
+The collected data elements are incorporated in the operational risk capital model.
 The model encompasses both quantitative and qualitative elements.
 Internal loss data and scenario analysis results are direct inputs to the capital models, while external operational risk incidents and business environment and internal control factors are evaluated as part of the scenario analysis process.
 The Company maintains governance, review, and validation processes of its advanced measurement approach framework.

 The Company uses the Loss Distribution Approach to model operational risk exposures.
 In this approach, loss frequency and severity distributions are separately modeled using the Company's internal loss data experience and combined to produce an Aggregate Loss Distribution at various confidence levels over a one-year period.
+Regulatory Operational Risk capital is calculated at the 99.9% confidence level.
 The model also includes Scenario Analysis estimates to complement the Internal Loss Data model.
 Scenario Analysis is a forward-looking systematic process to obtain plausible high severity and low frequency estimates of operational risk losses based on expert opinion.
 This modeling process is performed separately on each of the units of measure.
 The results are aggregated across all units of measure, taking into account diversification, to determine operational risk regulatory capital.